 It's no secret that I love cooperative games.
 I also enjoy deep adventure games that place the emphasis on player skill, and so I was really excited to get my hands on a copy of Mistfall, designed by Błażej Kubacki and published by Passport Games Studio and NSKN Games, as it seemed like the perfect marriage of the two.

-Almost immediately, Mistfall threw up a stumbling block that I had to wrestle with.
-The game has a steep learning curve that is compounded by the rulebook.
-Mistfall's rulebook is one of the more difficult rulebooks that I have ever encountered, making the process of learning to play an absolute chore.
 The rulebook presents information, but doesn't really do so in an intuitive way, separating most of the "advanced" rules into a completely different section of the book that comes after the structure of play.
 The big problem with this is that you don't get any context as you read the rules as to how things actually work during play.
-The game isn't really overly complex, but the rules certainly make it seem far more cumbersome than it actually is.
-There are quite a few fiddly bits to Mistfall, but once you actually have them straight, and have worked through a bit of gameplay, they become less obtuse than the rules would lead you to believe.

-Once you do have a handle on how the game is played, there is a lot of depth to Mistfall.
+Once you do have a handle on how the game is played, there is a lot of depth.
 The game includes seven different hero characters for players to choose from, with only four being used per game at most.
 Learning how each character plays takes time, and learning the synergies between different character classes can take even longer.
 There is a great deal of satisfaction to be gained from gaining skill with each character, and it is fun to be able to successfully make use of that character's strengths while avoiding their weaknesses.

 Each character is controlled via a control board and a deck of cards.
 The cards represent the skills and powers available to each hero as well as their total life pool.
 The meat of the game's tactical depth lies in how and when to play these cards and in the choices players make when purchasing additional cards to add to their deck.
-Skillful card play is vital to success in Mistfall.
+Skillful card play is vital to success.

 The cards played also control how much Threat (read: aggro) each player accrues during play.
 Threat determines which enemies will engage each hero whenever new enemies come in to play.
 A character with a powerful offense can find themselves in trouble if they are too zealous with their attacks as they will draw the attention of future enemies.
 The Threat system forces the players to work together as a team to best deal with the task at hand while simultaneously ensuring that the group is situated to properly handle future threats as they arise.

-A note on “chrome”: The cards and components in Mistfall are all good quality, but the colors on the backs of the blue and green decks are so similar that they can be difficult to tell apart.
+A note on “chrome”: The cards and components are all good quality, but the colors on the backs of the blue and green decks are so similar that they can be difficult to tell apart.
 The rulebook is a different story.
 The rules are laid out in a manner that make learning the game more difficult than it should be, even going so far as having a table on one page and the diagram it refers to on the next.
-Learning Mistfall via the rulebook is an absolute chore.
+Learning via the rulebook is an absolute chore.

 The bottom line:

 Mistfall is a very good game that is firmly targeted at the hardcore gamer.
-Players who really like to sink their teeth into games, putting in time to increase their skill level, will find a lot of meat on Mistfall's bones.
+Players who really like to sink their teeth into games, putting in time to increase their skill level, will find a lot of meat on these bones.
 Each of the seven heroes feels and plays differently, increasing replayability that would otherwise be limited by the game's inclusion of only four scenarios.
-Players seeking out a difficult cooperative game with a huge amount of tactical depth will want to give Mistfall some serious consideration.
+Players seeking out a difficult cooperative game with a huge amount of tactical depth will want to give this game some serious consideration.

 Get this game if: